lm656/cbtaelections/README.md

 This is an instant-runoff software tailored towards the election process of the Cornell Branch of the Telluride House (CBTA).

-The software uses source code by Chris Cartland: https://github.com/cartland/instant-runoff
+Parts of this software use code written by Chris Cartland: https://github.com/cartland/instant-runoff

 The main algorithm used for vote processing is Instant-Runoff voting (IRV) aka Ranked choice voting (RCV) with NO specific tie-breaker method set.
 The admin can decide what method(s) of tie-breaker to use at their own discretion.
 See more information at: